vrcAlbert/documentation-api/source/php/configuration/application/common.rst

 Each action is an associative array.
 Key is the action ID, and value is an array defining the action configuration:

-:action: defines the action executed when action is triggered (using :doc:`/javascript/$/nosAction`)
+:action: defines the action executed when action is triggered (using :doc:`/javascript/$/nosAction`).
-:label: Text associated to action (displayed or on tooltip)
+:label: Text associated to action (displayed or on tooltip).
 :primary: Is the action a primary action.
-On the grid, it defines whether or not it appears only in the action drop down or not
+On the grid, it defines whether or not it appears only in the action drop down or not.
 :icon: Icon of the action.
 The string is appended to ``ui-icon-`` in order to obtain `jquery ui icon class <http://jqueryui.com/themeroller/#icons>`__.
-:red: Is the action red or not
+:red: Is the action red or not.
 :targets: Where to display the action.
-It is an associated array where keys defines where to display the action, the value a boolean defining whether or not the action is displayed. ``targets`` can refined by the ``visible`` key There are 3 available keys :
+It is an associated array where keys defines where to display the action, the value a boolean defining whether or not the action is displayed. ``targets`` can be refined by the ``visible`` key.
+There are 3 available keys:

-    :grid: Is the action displayed on the grid (appdesk and inspector)
+    :grid: Is the action displayed on the grid (appdesk and inspector) ?
-    :toolbar-grid: Is the action displayed on the grid toolbar
+    :toolbar-grid: Is the action displayed on the grid toolbar ?
-    :toolbar-edit: Is the action displayed on the crud edit toolbar
+    :toolbar-edit: Is the action displayed on the crud edit toolbar ?

 :disabled: Callback function that returns a boolean defining if the action is disabled or not for an item.
-There is only one parameter sent : the current item.
+There is only one parameter sent: the current item.
 :visible: Callback function that returns a boolean defining if the action is visible or not on a context.
 There is only one parameter sent, an associative array:

     :model: Model tested.